 One of the biggest historical reasons for people not taking legal action, such as suing an amusement park, has been the prohibitive cost of doing so.
 Even today, many people still worry about how much it will cost them to take legal action.
 With the advent of no win, no fee claims, this no longer needs to be the case.
 All of the solicitors which we can provide are able to offer their clients what are called conditional fee agreements.

 By using a personal injury solicitor or lawyer provided by us under such an agreement, you will not be assuming any financial risks.
 You won’t have to pay them anything to take on your case, or whilst they are working on it.
-You will only pay if you are given a compensation settlement for your accident at a theme park.
+You’ll only pay if you are given a compensation settlement for your accident at a theme park.
 If they can not get you this award, you will not have to make any payments to them.
 If they are successful, you will have your award to pay them from.

 Accident Claims UK is happy to offer No Win No Fee services as it removes any financial barriers to making a claim which could have been preventing you from taking action.

 At Accident Claims UK we can help to advise you on how to sue a theme park for accidents or injuries to yourself, a loved one, or a child.
 We can also help you to claim compensation as a result of a fatal accident where a man or woman died due to negligence.
-We will always aim to place you and your needs at the heart of everything that our team does.
+At Accident Claims UK, we will always aim to place you and your needs at the heart of everything that our team does.
 We will also aim to maximise how much compensation we can secure for you, doing so as quickly as possible, and with as little stress to you as can be.